nop0x07bc/bapl-class-language/report/README.md

 that I use for array-literals, which makes it very easy to implement.

 ### Variables
-Variables in XPL are symbolic names for values (closures, arrays, hashmaps, strings, null and numbers).
+Variables in XPL are symbolic names for values (closures, arrays, hashmaps, strings, files, null and numbers).
 A variable is named by an _identifier_ (excluding reserved words) and must be declared before first use, using a variable _declaration_ statement: